 Hi!
-I truly enjoy working with preschool through middle school students.
+I truly enjoy working with preschool through high school students.
 My love for learning and personal philosophy that learning is a discovery process make me an excellent tutor.
 I believe every child has the ability to learn.
 My work is to help them discover how they learn best.
 Children take their cues about the discovery process from the adults they encounter.
 Therefore, I bring an enthusiastic energy to the discovery sessions.
 We decide together the goals we would like to achieve and set out to reach those goals.
 We develop milestones along the way to instill a sense of accomplishment along the journey.
 Most of all, we infuse fun into the discovery process.
 Learning, at every level, should create a sense of joy in the process of discovery for the student and the tutor.
 I have my undergraduate degree from Oberlin College and my Masters from Case Western Reserve University.
 I have worked both in the private and public learning sectors.

-Oberlin College - Bachelors, Psychology
+Undergraduate Degree: Oberlin College - Bachelors, Psychology

-Case Western Reserve University - Masters, Social Science Administration
+Graduate Degree: Case Western Reserve University - Masters, Social Science Administration

 Elementary School Reading

 Elementary School Writing

 High School Writing

 PC Basic Computer Skills

 Technology and Computer Science